 Our future remains bright with new products, new customers and new channels of distribution driven by an outstanding and dedicated team of employees who share our unique culture.
-Niche products, with new creations every year.
-Low cost producer with studied and implemented efficiencies added to our "CAN DO" list.
-And finally, expanded marketing and distribution channels.
-As stated before, we are and will remain conservative with our discipline and liberal with our thinking.
-We are strong, healthy and well positioned for today and the future.
+We are and will remain conservative with our discipline and liberal with our thinking.
+We are strong, healthy, well positioned, rooted in tradition and growing for tomorrow.